eddelbuettel/ctv-finance/README.md

     (but requires an account to access the service).
 -   The `r pkg("data.table")` package provides very efficient and fast access to in-memory data sets such as asset prices.
--   The `r pkg("TFX")` package provides an interface to the TrueFX (TM) service for free streaming real-time and historical tick-by-tick market data for interbank foreign exchange rates at the millisecond resolution.
 -   The package `r pkg("highfrequency")` contains functionality to manage, clean and match highfrequency trades and quotes data and enables users to calculate various liquidity measures, estimate and forecast volatility, and investigate microstructure noise and intraday periodicity.